Read the articles selected in October 2017

 Source: The Washington Post, 5 October

-A new book co-edited by 30 experts in disparate fields shows how different the human existence could be, compared to today, if in the urbanisation of the planet we hold our touch with nature, other species and venerated the green spaces as citizens, institutions and the marketplace.
+A new book co-edited by 30 experts in disparate fields shows how different the human existence could be, compared to today, if in the urbanization of the planet we hold our touch with nature, other species and venerated the green spaces as citizens, institutions, and the marketplace.

 Students aiding the environment

 by Katie Hammer

 Five undergraduate women at Harvard College tell their holiday spent doing research abroad by local communities about ecological problems and sustainable development, experienced with a human and interdisciplinary approach which proposes solutions with both practical and political implications.

 Shunning fossil fuels, 40 Catholic groups seek climate action

 A coalition of 40 Roman Catholic groups inspired by the figure of Saint Francis and the Encyclical Laudato Si of Pope Francis is urging action to disinvest from fossil fuels and prepare the financial conditions for a carbon-neutral economy.